gconeice/tight-vole-zk-cpu/README.md

 MIT license is included as part of each repository.

-Setup Environment
+Setup environment
 =====
 `sudo bash setup.sh`

-Build and Install
+Build and install
 =====
 `bash install.sh`